leonid-tkach/Credit_Risk_Analysis/README.md

 Balanced Random Forest|![](./analysis/brf_acc.png)
 Easy Ensemble AdaBoost|![](./analysis/eea_acc.png)

-Balanced Random Forest and Easy Ensemble AdaBoost give huge leap ahead each in terms of accuracy score.
-How could we see in a more obvious way?
+Balanced Random Forest and Easy Ensemble AdaBoost give huge leap each in terms of accuracy score.
+How could we see this in a more obvious way?
 Confusion matrix is going to help us with that.

 ## Confusion Matrix